Open-LangUI/open-langui/README.md

-# LM Studio Translator 🌐
+# Open LangUI Translator 🌐

 A simple, self-hosted web app built with **Svelte + TailwindCSS** that connects to **LM Studio’s API** to translate text between multiple languages.